oracle-quickstart/oci-arch-web-ha/README.md

-# Web-App
+# Web-Application
-A deployable solution for web application on highly available infrastructure in Oracle Cloud Infrastructure.
+A deployable solution for web application on highly available infrastructure on Oracle Cloud Infrastructure.

 ## Pre-Requisites